ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   "one day later"), a time zone also defines how to derive new timestamps based on differences in local time.
-  For example, to calculate "one day later than this timestamp in San Francisco", a time zone is required because the UTC offset of local time in San Francisco can change from one day to the next.
+  For example, to calculate "one day later than this timestamp in San Francisco, California", a time zone is required because the UTC offset of local time in San Francisco can change from one day to the next.